-The Doane University degree program for nontraditional students was developed for individuals who can benefit from a combination of college classroom learning experiences, learning outcomes of previous formal education, and knowledge gained from work and life experience.
-This style of higher education creates opportunities for students to make connections with life and work through a degree program that develops knowledge and skills for living and working with self-confidence.
+The Doane College degree program for nontraditional students was developed for individuals who can benefit from a combination of college classroom learning experiences, learning outcomes of previous formal education, and knowledge gained from work and life experience.
+This style of higher education creates opportunities for persons to make connections with life and work through a degree program and develops knowledge and skills for living and working with self-confidence.

 This program is designed for a special student population, less defined by age than by a certain profile.
-Generally, the students in our program have been absent from involvement in formal education for some time, have full-time employment, and wish to be better educated and/or credentialed to take advantage of promotion opportunities, either in a current or future job.
+Generally, students have been absent from involvement in formal education for some time, work full-time, and wish to be better educated and/or credentialed to take advantage of promotion opportunities, either in a current or future job.
 They recognize the changing nature of the work environment and are eager to develop knowledge and skills to meet those demands.
 Many wish to make a career change and/or simply to continue personal growth and development.
 The nontraditional student can be defined quite simply as a person whose full-time occupation is something other than that of student.

 The orientation for nontraditional students begins with generalizations about learners who are the heart of Doane's traditional liberal arts college.
-Classes are small with a strong focus on student-teacher interaction, and to make that focus possible, the average class size is 12 students.
+Classes are small, with a strong focus on student-teacher interaction.
+To make that focus possible, the average class size is 20 students.

-Doane's faculty believes that people are intrinsically motivated to learn, given the right college conditions and encouragement.
+Faculty of Doane College believe that people are intrinsically motivated to learn, given the right college conditions and encouragement.
 Experience has taught us that great teachers are the key to learner motivation.
-We therefore seek, and ultimately keep, instructors who have an abundant knowledge of the subject they are teaching; a genuine care for their students' having a successful experience with formal education; and the talent to excite others to learn, share knowledge enthusiastically, and effectively manage the learning environment.
+We therefore seek, and ultimately keep, teachers who have an abundant knowledge of the subject they are teaching, who truly care that the people they teach are successful in their experience with formal education, and who have the talent to excite others to learn, share knowledge enthusiastically, and effectively manage the learning environment.

-We believe that a university is a community, and individuals learn best when they feel they are an important part of that community.
-Our talented support services staff is responsible for building that sense of community, and it provides needed services at times convenient to the nontraditional student while delivering quality academic and personal counseling.
+We believe that a college is a community, and individuals learn best when they feel they are an important part of that community.
+Our talented support services staff are held responsible for building that sense of community.
+They provide needed services at times convenient to the nontraditional student, and are held accountable for quality academic and personal counseling.

 Though we build on the philosophical foundations of the small liberal arts college, we also know that there are characteristics of nontraditional learners that are unique to this student population.

-Students who complete Doane's degree requirements through this program are awarded a Bachelor of Arts, Bachelor of Science, or Bachelor of Science in nursing degree.
-Though our nontraditional students attend classes at our Grand Island, Lincoln or Omaha campuses, they are a welcome part of the student body participating in Commencement exercises on the Crete campus.
+Students who complete Doane's degree requirements through this program are awarded the bachelor of arts, bachelor of science, or bachelor of science in nursing degree.
+Though nontraditional students attend classes in Lincoln, Grand Island, or Omaha they are a welcome part of the body of students who participate in Commencement exercises on the Crete campus.

-Doane University has been led by a succession of enlightened presidents.
+Doane College has been led by a succession of enlightened presidents.
 Doane's first president, David Brainerd Perry, served from the official founding of the college in 1872 until 1912.
 He was followed by:

 |Arthur B. Fairchild